Activities and Games

 - Students are introduced to Anne Frank's diary.
 A timeline of events in her life and in WWII history provides historical context to readers.

-- In Hanneli & Anne: Memories of a Friendship, students get to know Anne Frank’s childhood friend and Holocaust survivor, Hanneli Pick-Goslar.
-An interview with her helps put a face on the bravery exhibited during this era.
+- In Hanneli & Anne: Memories of a Friendship, students get to know Anne Frank's childhood friend and Holocaust survivor, Hanneli Pick-Goslar.
+An interview with Hanneli helps put a face on the bravery exhibited during this era.

 - In Miep's Holocaust Story, students meet the woman risked her life daily to help hide the Frank family from the Nazis, Miep Gies.
 Includes a fascinating interview with Gies.